Special offer

 Use social media

-Talk about your internship program on all social media channels to spread the word about the opportunities.
-You might turn the camera over to your current interns, so they can give their perspective.
-A day-in-the-life post about your interns can also encourage new candidates to apply.
+Talk about your internship program on all your social media pages.
+You might give current interns a chance to share their experience in a video.
+Alternatively, a day-in-the-life post about your interns can encourage new candidates to apply.

 Post online advertisements

-When you’re ready to hire an intern, you can post an advertisement on Indeed just like you do with full-time positions.
+When you’re ready to hire an intern, post an ad on Indeed as you would with full-time positions.
 This can help you reach potential interns across the country who are willing to relocate.
 Include keywords that let job seekers know the position is an internship.

 Start a referral program

-Once you get your internship program underway, look to your current interns for referrals.
-As college students or recent graduates, they likely know plenty of other people who are looking for internships.
+Once your internship program has started, ask your current employees for referrals.
 Include a prize, reward or bonus in your referral program to encourage more recommendations.

 Best practices and things to avoid